 Conclusion

 Occupational therapy offers invaluable support in toilet training by addressing individual needs and challenges, particularly for children with autism or sensory processing disorders.
-By utilizing tailored strategies and empathetic guidance, occupational therapists help children develop the skills and confidence needed for successful potty training.
+Using tailored strategies and empathetic guidance, occupational therapists help children develop the skills and confidence needed for successful potty training.
 Parents play a vital role by collaborating with therapists and applying consistent techniques at home.
-With patience and understanding, children can achieve greater independence and self-assurance in this important developmental milestone.
+Children can achieve greater independence and self-assurance in this critical developmental milestone with patience and understanding.